 Welcome to our CaringBridge website.
 We are using it to keep family and friends updated in one place.
 We appreciate your support and words of hope and encouragement.
 Thank you for visiting.

-Akim has been diagnosed with acute myocarditis and remains on a breathing machine and ECMO, the heart lung machine.
-He continues on life support medications.
+Akim has been diagnosed with acute myocarditis (proven by biopsy) and heart failure.
+Akim was on life support; was on the breathing machine and ECMO, the heart lung machine; had an left ventricular assist device placed; and received a heart transplant on June 27, 2018.
 We continue to ask for your prayers as Akim remains in critical condition.